Build a Personal Website with Astro, Cloudflare Pages, D1, and Front Matter CMS

 Styling:

-1. When you use other JS frameworks that contain JavaScript (in my case, SolidJS) inside an Astro component or page, you need to explicitly tell the Astro compiler what kind of framework.
-This is because they are supposed to be loaded on the client side by the Astro's specifications once they contain JS; therefore the compiler has no clue who they are at build time or on the server side.
-Since the contact form is all about user interactions and requires JavaScript as long as you seek a lot more features, it must be a client-side loaded component.
+This is because they will be loaded on the client by Astro's specifications once they contain JS; therefore the compiler has no clue who they are at build time or on the server side.

-2. Files with an extension .astro are rendered on the server side.
+4. Files with an extension .astro are rendered on the server side.
 If you put a client-side rendered component on them, it looks like it's suddenly pouring down on the page right after being loaded.
 For those small components, this is not that big deal, but for a large one like the contact form causing a tremendous layout shift.

 ◀ Back to Top Scroll to Top ▲